DreawTBest/KG-Rating/README.md

 # Bugs and issues

-If you find the bug or you have a some idea to make this application better, use please an "Issues" on top of page.
+If you find any bug or you have any idea to make this application better, please use the "Issues" tab on top of this page.

 Thanks